Haystax101/scrollwise-app/feedPlan.md

   - Test with both light and dark themes if applicable

 ### 3.2 **Like Button Interaction**

 - **Animation**: Smooth color transition when toggling like state
 - **Feedback**: Haptic feedback on like/unlike actions
 - **State**: Proper visual indication of current like status

 ## 🎯 **Phase 4: Content Presentation**

-### 4.1 **Summary Quality Improvement** (Issue #5)
+### 4.1 **Summary Detail Improvement** (Issue #5)

-- **Current**: AI-generated summaries need improvement
-- **Enhancement**: Refine summary generation for better quality and relevance
+- **Current**: Articles use summary field when expanded and non-expanded.
+- **Enhancement**: When non-expanded, use summary field.
+When expanded, use longer_summary field.
 - **Implementation**:
-  - Review and optimize summary generation prompts/algorithms
-  - Ensure summaries capture key points effectively
-  - Maintain consistent length and readability
-  - Focus on actionable insights for users
+  - Update supabase query logic to get summaries from both tables.
+  - Update article card to display the right summary at the right time.

 ### 4.2 **Summary Display**

-- **Formatting**: Consistent typography and spacing for summaries
+- **Formatting**: Slightly larger line spacing for summaries.
+Ensure it still fits in the space provided.
-- **Length**: Optimal summary length for mobile reading
 - **Clarity**: Clear distinction between original content and summary

 ## 🎯 **Phase 5: Book Content Readability**

 ### 5.1 **Book Content Enhancement** (Issue #6)

 - **Current**: Book content difficult to read in feed format
 - **Fix**: Improve book content presentation and formatting
 - **Implementation**: